 - ROLLED INTO A WRAP.
 Or, wrap up that chicken salad with some lettuce in a tortilla, sandwich wrap, or grain-free wrap (like Siete brand) for a more manageable sandwich.

 - WITH CRACKERS FOR DIPPING.
-Or, give this classic chicken salad a snack-y feel by serving it with crackers for dipping.
+Or, give this classic chicken salad a snack-y feel by serving it with gluten-free crackers for dipping.
 (See the FAQ for some of our favorites!)

 CAN I LIGHTEN THIS UP A BIT?
 Sure!
-My chicken salad recipe uses less mayo than many do, but if you want to lighten it up further, you can either use less mayo, or swap out half the mayo for plain unsweetened yogurt.
+My chicken salad recipe uses less mayo than many do, but if you want to lighten it up further, you can either use less mayo, or swap out half the mayo for plain Greek yogurt.
 (You could even do all yogurt–just know it’ll be tangy!)

 OUR FAVORITE GLUTEN-FREE BREAD + CRACKERS.
 If you’re gluten-free, we recommend Canyon Bakehouse, Three Bakers (toasted!), or Trader Joe’s gluten-free bread for chicken salad sandwiches.
 If you’re looking for crackers, we’ve liked Schar brand, Simple Mills, and Hu Kitchen crackers.
 (Simple Mills + Hu Kitchen are both paleo-approved!)

 PALEO?
 WHOLE30?
 READ THIS.
-This chicken salad recipe is 100% paleo & whole30 friendly, so long as you use paleo-approved mayo and serve it in a compliant way.
+This delicious chicken salad recipe is 100% paleo & whole30 friendly, so long as you use paleo-approved mayo and serve it in a compliant way.
 I suggest serving it in lettuce cups, scooped over greens, rolled into Siete grain-free wraps, or with grain-free crackers (like Simple Mills or Hu Kitchen) for dipping.